The Reshaping of the Terrorist and Extremist Landscape in a Post Pandemic World

 The report series prioritizes examining extremist narratives and related activities across four regions, each chosen for the presence of active violent extremist organizations (VEOs) and a paucity of relevant existing research at the time of project design.

 The following insights across this site synthesize primary and secondary data from research teams comprised of experts from designated regions of focus: the Balkans, East Africa, West Africa, and Southeast Asia.
-Annual reports for 2020 and 2021 (forthcoming) offer further in-depth research into narratives, trends, and policy recommendations.
-At launch (23 May 2022), content on this web portal covers summary analysis of 2020-2021.
-For readers seeking additional detail, downloadable regional reports (in PDF) are available for 2020.
-Additional PDF reports covering the second year of the pandemic (2021) will be published shortly.
+Annual reports for 2020 and 2021 offer further in-depth research into narratives, trends, and policy recommendations.
+For readers seeking additional detail, downloadable regional reports (in PDF) are available for 2020 and 2021.

 COVID-19 has influenced radicalization and violent extremism patterns differently across the world.
 Over 2020 and most of 2021, the years analyzed for this study, public health measures and restrictions limited the capabilities of many violent extremist organizations to conduct activities on the ground, namely to recruit, organize mass audience activities, or carry out attacks as readily.
 With variations across regions, foreign terrorist fighters generally found their movements restricted and reduced by closed borders.
 However, as restrictions eased in 2021, violent extremist activities and terrorist attacks gradually escalated once again.
 This trend will likely continue amid returns to normal.